sowmyamanojna/git-hacks/README.md

 	max=$(git log --oneline|wc -l); for i in $(seq $max -500 1); do echo $i; git push origin master~$i:refs/heads/master; done; git push origin master

 - The batch size of each of the push can be changed here - `for i in $(seq $max -500 1);`.
 The value is set to 500 in this case.

+### Set default editor for git
+	git config --global core.editor "subl -n -w"
+The above code is for Sublime Text.
+The value inside the quotes can be changed for different editors.